develprr/metamatic-blog/_posts/2023-07-31-validating-method-parameters-with-pydantic-in-python.markdown

 ![type-checking]({{ site.baseurl }}/assets/method-with-input-parameters.png)

-When you start coding in Python programming language as a coder who is routined in some strongly typed language such as TypeScript Java or C#, my bet is that first thing you want to enable in Python is strong typing.
+When you start coding in Python programming language as a coder who is routined in some strongly typed language such as TypeScript, Java or C#, my bet is that first thing you want to enable in Python is strong typing.

 At least, this was one of the first things I started doing on Python when I finally